 For all patients randomised into the study, Digital AP and Axillary or modified Axillary (Velpeau view) views will taken as part of routine care and used for eligibility assessment (note: pre and post reduction x-rays will be collected if fracture dislocation has been reduced without general anaesthesia) and at 6 months' follow-up.
 For patients allocated to the RSA or HA, a routine X-ray will also be taken post-operatively (at any time prior to the day of discharge from hospital).
 Anonymised X-ray images will be collected in DICOM format and transferred via secure IEP (Image exchange Portal) available on PACS from all participating hospitals.
-If IEP facility is not available at a participating centre, anonymised images will be copied onto a CD and sent to the trial team based at South Tees Hospitals NHS Foundation Trust using pre-paid envelopes.
+If IEP facility is not available at a participating centre, anonymised images will be copied onto a CD and sent to the trial team based at South Tees Hospitals NHS Foundation Trust using prepaid envelopes.
 Images will be uploaded and stored securely on South Tees PACS system for independent evaluation.
+Where participant details are embedded within an image, an unanonymised image will be accepted only if it can be sent securely with the IEP facility.